time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 ### 2. Clone the code from GitHub

 The default location for files should be your user area.
-Either copy over the code files you cant to run manually or clone them from a GitHub page.
+Either copy over the code files you want to run manually or clone them from a GitHub page.

->git clone GITHUB-LINK
+>git clone GITHUB_LINK

 e.g. https://github.com/time-series-machine-learning/tsml-eval